This information should not be relied upon as legal or professional advice. Read the disclaimer.

 The ETIAS system is similar to the ESTA system for travel to the USA, where visitors pay a one-off fee (currently $21) for a travel authorisation which lasts for two years.

 The UK Government is also introducing a similar system for non-UK travellers to the UK, the Electronic Travel Authorisation.
-It plans to implement this system by the end of 2024.
+It began implementing this at the end of 2023 for Gulf countries and it is expanding this to cover other countries in 2024 and 2025.

 For further details on ETIAS see the European Commission webpage and FAQs on ETIAS.